annli22/social-media-bot/README.md

 Pythonproject/

 │
 ├── main.py                # Main script for running the bot
-├── requirements.txt       # List of required Python packages
 ├── README.md              # Project documentation
 └── LICENSE                # License file (optional, if you add one)